abordage/wakatime-box/README.md

 3. correct time counting of **other languages**
 4. **summary report** on action

+## Optional settings
+You can specify optional settings in your file `.github/workflows/schedule.yml`.

 ## Feedback

 If you have any feedback, comments or suggestions, please feel free to open an issue within this repository.